-Quantz became an intimate friend of J.G.
-Pisendel, the concertmaster of the Royal Orchestra, who greatly influenced his development as a performer and composer.
+Quantz became an intimate friend of Johann Georg Pisendel, the concertmaster of the Royal Orchestra, who greatly influenced his development as a performer and composer.

 Between 1724 and 1727 Quantz, with the financial support of the Dresden court, was able to complete his education with a Grand Tour, travelling and studying in Italy, France and England.
 He studied counterpoint with Gasparini in Rome, a skill that he would later put to good use in his Sei Duetti a due flauti traversi (Six duets for two transverse flutes).